Udemology/chartjs-plugin-sorting/README.md

 # chartjs-plugin-sorting
 Chartjs 4 sorting plugin to add buttons to sort datapoints from high to low, low to high and reset.

-This plugin is designed to help people quickly sort there bar chart dataset.
+By default Chart.js does not offer this options.
+This plugin is designed to help people quickly sort their bar chart datasets.

+Currently, this will work only a single dataset.

 Please visit the documentation on: https://www.chartjs.net/chartjs-plugin-sorting<br>
 Please visit the documentation on: https://www.chartjs3.com/chartjs-plugin-sorting<br>